devkcud/skill-icons-web/README.md

 The icons used in this project are sourced from the [Skill Icons](https://github.com/tandpfun/skill-icons) repository, which has its own licensing terms.
 Please refer to the repository's license for more information.

-## ❗️ DISCLAIMER
+> [!IMPORTANT]

-This project is an independent effort and is not affiliated with the official [Skill Icons](https://github.com/tandpfun/skill-icons) project or its creator, [Thijs](https://github.com/tandpfun).
+> This project is an independent effort and is not affiliated with the official [Skill Icons](https://github.com/tandpfun/skill-icons) project or its creator, [Thijs](https://github.com/tandpfun).
 The original logo at `/static/favicon.png` and `/static/skillicons.svg` are both owned by [Thijs](https://github.com/tandpfun).